 The Optima is a great daily writer, with a smooth flow and generous ink capacity.
 It’s a highly functional pen that looks as good as it writes.
 Here are some of the key features of the Optima.

 It’s made out of rare and expensive celluloid material that allows a deep, rich color.
-It’s available in 4 colors: Blue, Burgundy, Green, and Nero Perla.
-The green option does come with gold trim at a $50 premium.
+It’s available in a variety of colors, with the occasional limited edition.

 In hand, this is a mid-sized pen that has a very comfortable grip with a big flare at the end to keep from grabbing the nib.
 It does have a slight step but is out of the way since it’s pretty high up on the grip.
 The threads are also high up and are shallow and unobtrusive.
 It does come with an ink window to show you when your ink is running low and needing to fill up.
 Due to its thoughtful design, it’s a very comfortable pen to write with.